 Reduce the heat of the oven to 140°C

-Pulse the flour, sugar, butter, salt in a food processor until the mixture has the consistency of wet sand.
+Pulse the baking powder, flour, sugar, butter, salt in a food processor until the mixture has the consistency of wet sand.
 Turn the flour into a large bowl and mix through the walnuts

 To make the filling, put the chopped beetroot in a food processor and briefly blitz.
 You want to retain a few small chunks, you don’t want it to be completely smooth